Logo link to homepage

 Report for Stromboli

 INGV reported that eruptive activity continued at Stromboli during 2-11 February.
 Webcam images showed Strombolian activity at two vents in Area N (one at N1 and one at N2), within the upper part of the Sciara del Fuoco, and from one vent at S2 in Area C-S (South-Central Crater) in the crater terrace.
 At Area N, low intensity explosive activity was observed from sectors N1 and N2 with the eruption of coarse material (bombs and lapilli) as high as 80 m above the vents.
 The average frequency of explosions from this area was 3-4 events per hour.
 At Area C-S, low to high intensity explosive activity was observed from sector S2 with the eruption of coarse and fine material (bombs, lapilli, and ash) as high as 150 m above the vent.
 The average explosions rate was 5-10 events per hour.
 On 9 February an explosive sequence was observed at sector S2 of Area C-S. Starting at 2055, the initial and highest energy explosion ejected coarse material onto the slopes of the crater terrace; ash emissions rose higher than 350 m above the vent and drifted E. Two lesser explosions followed, ejecting material approximately 150 m above the vent.
 The three events were then followed by some low-intensity explosions that ejected ash less than 80 m above the vent.
 The total duration of the sequence was about 4 minutes.
-The Dipartimento della Protezione Civile maintained the Alert Level at Yellow (the second highest level on a four-level scale).
+The Dipartimento della Protezione Civile maintained the Alert Level at Yellow (the second lowest level on a four-level scale).

 Source: Sezione di Catania - Osservatorio Etneo (INGV)